Solar panels at Pearlstone Center, Reisterstown Maryland

 A Power Purchase Agreement, or PPA, governs the terms under which the congregation purchases solar energy from the private company that placed solar panels on their facility or grounds.

 These financing arrangements emerged at a time when the federal tax credit for solar panels was completely unavailable to nonprofits.
-Though the Inflation Reduction Act promises to make the federal credit somehow “monetizable” by organizations that don’t pay taxes starting in 2023, PPA financing arrangements continue to be compelling for many congregations anyway:
+Now, the Inflation Reduction Act has made the federal credit “monetizable” by organizations that don’t pay taxes starting in 2023 through a provision called “Direct Pay.”
+(Learn more about how to pursue Direct Pay for a nonprofit solar project here.)
+Even now, though, PPA financing arrangements continue to be compelling for many congregations anyway:

 - Solar arrays are still more profitable for a private company than for a congregation, due to tax-based benefits like depreciation.